fbpx

 Megan Hasenauer

-Megan joined Town Cats in June 2022 and now serves as the organization’s Director.
+Megan joined Town Cats in June 2022, and has been in a variety of roles.
+Currently she is the Director of Development.
 With a background in nonprofit development, event management, and theater production, she brings creativity, compassion, and strategic leadership to the role.
 Since joining Town Cats, Megan has fostered over 35 cats and kittens, and she remains deeply committed to supporting vulnerable animals and the people who care for them.
 Originally from Rochester, NY, Megan is currently pursuing her master’s degree in Animal Behavior and Welfare to deepen her impact in the field.
 Her newest cat, Oatmeal, is in training to become a therapy cat—reflecting her belief in the powerful connection between animals and humans.
 Outside of work, you’ll find her playing bike polo, gardening, fostering, and adventuring with her Shiba Inu, Wolf.

 Rico